Nutzzz/SpinnakerAdventure/README.md

 ## Picture Format

-Pictures in SAS games are either placed at the top in landscape orientation (often multiple pictures at once), in fullscreen width with (typically) 40% of the screen height, or sometimes on one side of the screen in portrait orientation, with 45% of the screen width. *Amazon* is laid out differently from the others and tends to use most of the screen for its pictures (`0xA0` for both height and width, or 320x160) [and the text is in all-caps, ungh].
+Pictures in SAS games are either placed at the top in landscape orientation (often multiple pictures at once), in fullscreen width with (typically) 40% of the screen height, or sometimes on one side of the screen in portrait orientation, with 45% of the screen width. *Amazon* is laid out differently from the others and tends to use most of the screen for its pictures (`0xA0` for both height and width, or 320x160).

 The Tester Tool permits you to export all pictures to .PNG from the IBM ports of all 8 games.
 You can also get a preview of an individual file with ANSI block characters.
 Note that the Tester's list of pictures shows files with (usually) no extension that weren't found in the location dir file (other than \<abbrev\>,1,2,A,B,DIR,NEWDATA,SAVED,VOLT), but there may still be false positives.
 For non-IBM ports, though the tester attempts to list the picture files, the PNG exporter is unavailable, and the preview feature will print out a garbled mess.